uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

   * a person is not permitted to follow her or his preferred spiritual or religious tradition;
   * a different spiritual or religious path or practice is forced on a person;
-  * a person’s spiritual or religious tradition, beliefs, or practices are demeaned or belit-
+  * a person’s spiritual or religious tradition, beliefs, or practices are demeaned or belittled; or

-tled; or
   * a person is made to feel shame for practising his or her traditional or family beliefs.

 There is plenty of evidence to support our conclusion that spiritual violence was common in residential schools.